 Ryzen 9 5900X vs Core i9-11900K Overclocking

-We have long since reached the land of diminishing returns for overclocking the highest-end chips from both AMD and Intel.
+We have long since reached the land of diminishing returns for overclocking the highest-end chips from both AMD and Intel, and that includes in this Ryzen 9 5900X vs Core i9-11900K battle.
 That's largely because both companies are engaged in a heated dogfight for performance superiority on the high end, so much of the overclocking frequency headroom is rolled into standard stock performance, leaving little available for tuners.
 You'll find larger overclocking gains with the downstream models.

 Intel does benefit from higher attainable clock rates, though, especially if you focus on overclocking a few cores instead of the standard all-core overclock.
 Intel also exposes a wealth of tunable parameters with its Rocket Lake chips.
 That includes new overclocking offsets, like a separate AVX-512 offset and the ability to set voltage guardbands for the different flavors of AVX.
 Intel also added an option to completely disable AVX support, though that feature is primarily geared for professional overclockers.
 Rocket also supports per-core frequency and hyper-threading control (enable/disable) to help eke out more overclocking headroom.

 Intel added support for real-time memory frequency adjustments, though motherboard support will vary by model and vendor.
 This feature allows you to shift from, say, DDR4-2933 to DDR4-3200 from within Windows 10 without rebooting.
 Intel also continues to support its existing mechanism for live memory timing adjustments from within the operating system, giving users a plethora of on-the-fly memory overclocking options.